Skip to main content

 info

-Agent will actually read and use ANY yaml file in that directory.
+The Agent will read and use configuration.yaml and configuration-<suffix>.yaml files in the /opt/instana/agent/etc/instana directory.

 Some customers choose to have separate yaml files for each key technology.
-For example, you could create a mq.yaml file and an ace.yaml file in the same directory and it would read both files. configuration.yaml will contain sample configuration entries and comments for ALL available sensors at the time of your install, BUT it will not automatically add new sensor config as new sensors become available.
+For example, you could create a configuration-mq.yaml file and a configuration-ace.yaml file in the same directory and it would read both files. configuration.yaml will contain sample configuration entries and comments for ALL available sensors at the time of your install, BUT it will not automatically add new sensor config as new sensors become available.

 info